scottkryski/Local-LLM-Guide/1-getting-started-with-ollama.md

 ## What is Ollama?

-Ollama is a powerful tool that allows you to run open-source large language models, such as Llama 3, Gemma, and Mistral, directly on your own computer.
+Ollama is a powerful tool that allows you to run open-source large language models, such as Llama 3, Gemma, and others, directly on your own computer.
 This provides several benefits, including:

 - **Privacy:** Your data remains on your local machine, ensuring privacy and security.
 - **Cost-Effectiveness:** You can experiment with and use powerful AI models without incurring high API costs.